WHAT IS LA MALA LECHE?

 HOW IT ALL BEGAN

-With this in mind, I decided to come back to my roots and combine my family history with my desire to create vegan alternatives to help us all live our best and lives.
+With this in mind, I decided to go back to my roots and combine my family history with my desire to create vegan alternatives to help us all live our best and lives.
 That’s how La mala leche starts: aiming to reconciliate the familiar flavors of my childhood with the ethical, sustainable and cruelty-free philosophy that animates my choices.

 But the muffins are just the beginning.
 At La mala leche, we believe in the human potential to achieve a fairer, more respectful and overall, more inclusive world.
 We know that this better future is no utopia, and our goal as a company is to try and make things at least a little bit easier for those who wake up every morning ready to fight for it.